 ARDUINO SD DOORBELL

-The firmware works for SD or SDHC cards only.
-Do not use SDXC cards with this project because some of them work on 1.8V drive.
+The firmware works for SD or SDHC cards 1-32GB.
 The code detects whether the card is SD or SDHC and selects the proper addressing system for the card.
 The quality of the audio is reasonable.

 The software has the functions needed to read SD/SDHC card formatted in FAT32.
 The software can play only PCM 22.050KHz, 8 bits, mono.
 The bytes from the file are streamed to PWM

 gives 64KHz wave with duty cycle modulated to the audio amplitude.
-A low
+A 2 transistors buffer drives the speaker.

 SD card interfaces the microcontroller in SPI mode.
 Reading data is in multi-blocks.